The perceptions of the uses of laxatives by women in the rural village of Kanana, Rustenburg South Africa: a mixed study

 Our findings identified 6 major themes: cleaning of the body, cleaning of the blood, preparing the body for a new season (from summer to winter and vice versa), prevention of flu, increasing appetite for food, and enhancement of sexual performance.
 The participants believed that cleaning the internal body using laxatives was an effective way of keeping the body clean and in balance.
 'Gala' (all participants described gala as a multifaceted illness that presents itself when the body has exaggerated toxins in the body system) was described as an important sickness that people experience when their bodies are out of balance and may present with symptoms.
 This sickness is believed to be caused by food, an individual's susceptibility to imbalance, and even seasonal changes.
 It should be noted that health and illness can be socially constructed and Conrad and Baker describe it by stating that, 'certain illnesses have particular social or cultural meanings attributed to them' [31].
 In contrast, Petersen and Benishek state that, '…illness is a socially constructed man-made artificial phenomenon, yet it is involved with cognitive society.
 As the disease (medical paradigm) and beliefs change, the construction also changes [32].
 Illness can be seen as a personal construct with a cultural influence.
 Laxatives as reported to prevent the flu, because it is understood that by removing the contents of the stomach the flu would also be reduced.
 Cleaning the blood was viewed as an important practice because the majority of the women believed that blood enhances organ functions and therefore should be kept clean at all times.

 According to Ngcobo et al., some African traditions use herbs to clean the blood and organs [33].
 In the case of Kanana women, laxatives form part of the herbal medicines used for the purification of blood.
 Participants who used laxatives to increase their appetite for food believed that it is not healthy for a person to lose their appetite.
 Evidence of laxatives being used as appetite stimulants could not be attained.
 Enhancing sexual performance was only attributed to males whereby the women bought laxatives for their partners.
-A category of laxatives that are manufactured specifically for black people are used for this function.
+A category of laxatives that are manufactured specifically for Black people are used for this function.
 These are given names that attract the user, and they are marketed in vernacular for example, motsosa poo (one that wakes the bull), umadludlula/masututsa (rigorously remove something), and ukuqinisa umdeni (to strengthen the family).
 It is important to note that this category of laxatives is aimed at addressing issues such as digestive problems, joint and back pain, gum disease, and erectile dysfunction.
 In South Africa OTC medications are classified as schedule 0 medicines which are available in supermarkets and are available to anyone without any professional involvement [34] and schedule 1 or 2 OTC-laxatives are found in pharmacies which can be obtained without the need or assistance of a pharmacist.
 This may encourage unintended misuse of these OTCs-laxatives by the end user-consumer.
-As can be seen in this study, laxatives were used for reasons other than intended use [34].
-In terms of limitation, the study included only women of childbearing age on the uses and perception of laxatives 16-44 years of age.
+As can be seen in this study, laxatives were used for reasons other than the intended use [34].
+In terms of limitation, the study included only women of childbearing age on the uses and perceptions of laxatives 16-44 years of age.
 Similarly, information on how, when, and why men use laxatives was not reported.

 Limitations of the study: this qualitative research explores the depth rather than the breadth of the use of laxatives-providing rich insights into individuals' experiences.
 It does not capture the full range of factors influencing laxative use.
 Therefore, future study is to develop a randomized control trial of quantitative with follow-up studies, using both mixed research approaches that will enable us to gain a more comprehensive understanding of laxative use and its implications.